tkruse/build-bench/README.md

 git clone, run ant.
 That yields a working binary that can be put onto PATH (softlinking failed for me).

-# bazel
+## bazel

 See http://bazel.io/

 Installers should be provided (but were not available for me).
-Installation from source seems easy enough: git clone, rn ./compile.sh.
+Installation from source seems easy enough: git clone, run ./compile.sh.
 Put binary on PATH.